 Use this link to view the airports closest to Laurel, DE.
 The Salisbury-Ocean City Wicomico Airport (SBY) is 20 miles from Laurel.
 US Airways Express serves SBY.
 BWI is 92 miles from Laurel.↑

-There are a number of hotels in the cities in the vicinity of the Trap Pond State Park; the race directors are staying at the Holiday Inn Express, 24058 Sussex Hwy, Seaford, DE the night before the race.
+There are a number of hotels in the cities in the vicinity of the Trap Pond State Park; the race directors are staying at the Hampton Inn, 22871 Sussex Highway, Seaford, DE the night before the race.
 Also, there are numerous campsites along with several cabins and yurts available for rental on the park grounds.
 Make your camping reservations online click here or call the Campground Reservation System at 1-877-98 PARKS.

-The other chain hotels in Seaford, DE include the Hampton Inn, the Days Inn and Suites, Comfort Suites, and Motel 6.↑
+The other chain hotels in Seaford, DE include the Days Inn and Suites, Comfort Suites, and Motel 6.↑

 The races take place on the flat and wide crushed stone surfaced Trap Pond Bob Trail.
 The 50K runners will run a counterclockwise out and back on the trail and then run six clockwise trail loops.
 Marathon runners run a counterclockwise out and back on the trail and then run five clockwise trail loops.
 The half marathon runners run just short of three clockwise trail loops.
 The half marathoners start at the bridge.
 10K runners will run a counterclockwise out and back and then one clockwise trail loop.
 All four races finish at the same finish line located near the parking lot southeast of the Nature Center.
 A detailed map showing the start and finish lines is posted above in the Parking section of this web page.
 The course is flat and fast with no hills!!!↑